In this post, you will learn everything you need to know about Nilaveli Beach in 2024.

 There are many hotels in the area, some better than others, for every pocket.

 In our personal experience, we had a perfect time at the Cardamon Hotel Nilaveli.
-We will share below here some photos of it and Nilaveli Beach.

-It’s a lovely hotel, and we had a great time.
-It’s literally in front of Nilaveli Beach, it has a nice pool where you can chill and have a safe swim those days when the ocean is rougher or if you have small kids.
+Nilaveli Beach is literally at your doorstep, and it has a nice pool where you can chill and have a safe swim on those days when the ocean is rougher, or if you have small kids and want peace of mind without stressing out.

 NB: prices have increased since last year, but still affordable, considering the location.